sophiacheong/pickEAT/README.md

 # pickEAT
 PickEAT is an app where it will help you decide where to eat.
+This was a project I had during Hackreactor and was given two days to complete.
 When you input your location (CA based ONLY) and a category of food, it will give you a list of locations to choose from to put onto the wheel.
 Click the wheel so the app can start picking!

 ### Built With
 * Node / NPM ES2015 (and beyond)